OEM+ Full LED Headlights — BMW 5 Series (F10/F11)

 Yes.
 The F10 Sedan and F11 Touring share identical headlight geometry, mounting points, and electrical connectors.

-No. These are designed exclusively as an upgrade from xenon to Full LED.
+No. These are designed exclusively as an upgrade from halogen or xenon to Full LED.
 They are not intended as replacements for vehicles that left the factory with LED headlights (option 552).

 Both versions share the same housing, same Bi-LED projectors, same fitment, and the same installation.
 The White version has a fixed white DRL — clean, understated, and faithful to the OEM aesthetic.
 The White+Yellow version adds switchable color: flash the high beams 5× to toggle between White and Selective Yellow for the CSL look.

 Nothing.
 Every component is pre-installed — LED drivers, projector modules, DRL electronics.
-Your factory xenon units stay fully intact.
+Your factory halogen or xenon units stay fully intact.

 This is one of the most common reasons F10 owners upgrade.
 Aging xenon assemblies are prone to seal degradation, moisture ingress, and ballast failure — repairs that often cost more than the headlights themselves.
 These assemblies are factory-sealed with integrated LED electronics, eliminating ballast and bulb failure points entirely.

 Yes.
 The bumper needs to be loosened (not fully removed) to access the headlight bolts.
 You'll need Torx bits, a trim removal tool, and about 1.5–2.5 hours.
-Pre-LCI AFS cars will need a brief coding step afterward — if you don't have access to coding tools, any local BMW specialist can handle it.
+Every version is plug-and-play — the only exception is Pre-LCI Xenon AFS, which needs one quick coding step (no workshop visit required if you have a coding app and adapter).

 Technical Specifications